 This fund, established by the Ukrainian Professional and Business Club of Edmonton in April 1987 and matched two-to-one by the government of Alberta, made it possible for the Ukrainian Language Education Centre (ULEC) to undertake its activities.
 Income is used to fund the development, publication, and implementation of the Nova resource series for students and teachers in bilingual schools.
 It also funds the professional development of teachers.

 Established by Daria Mucak-Kowalsky and Michael Kowalsky (1908–2000) of Toronto in December 1987 to fund academic research, scholarships, and scholarly publications.
-The government of Alberta matched the initial donation of $100,000 two-to-one.
-In 1998, 1999, and 2000 the Kowalskys increased the capital of their endowment by $1,650,000 and requested that the entire fund be used for the newly established Kowalsky Program for the Study of Eastern Ukraine.
-This includes funding for the Kowalsky Eastern Institute of Ukrainian Studies, founded at the V. N. Karazyn National University of Kharkiv in 2000.
+The Government of Alberta matched the initial donation of $100,000 two-to-one.
+In 1998–2000, the Kowalskys increased the capital of their endowment by $1,650,000 and redirected it to use for the newly established Kowalsky Program for the Study of Eastern Ukraine.
+This includes funding for the Kowalsky Program for the Study of Eastern Ukraine, founded at the V. N. Karazyn National University of Kharkiv in 2000.

 Established in June 1988 with a $10,000 bequest, which was matched two-to-one by the government of Alberta, from the estate of Petro Czornyj (Toronto).
 Initially income from the fund supported work on the Encyclopedia of Ukraine; today it provides grants to scholars from Ukraine.